saran-raj007/AllWork/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on  nothing
-- 🌱 I’m currently learning something
+- 🌱 I’m currently learning fastapi
 - 👯 I’m looking to collaborate on google
 - 🤔 I’m looking for help with  google
 - 💬 Ask me about ...
 - 📫 How to reach me: k.saranraj000@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->